 However, after getting married, I gradually feel that having a good wife can not only promote me to achieve greater achievements but also open a way for myself in the social world.
 The child-like dress of a coquettish and beautiful woman is charming at first but becomes tired after a long time.

-Because marriage, in the final analysis, is a return to life, life rather than sexual impulse.
+Because marriage, in the final analysis, is a return to life, life rather than a sexual impulse.
 The love between David and Dora is beautiful, but the marriage is not so good.
-Dora also knows that if she is like this, her husband's love for herself will one day be exhausted.
+Dora also knows that if she is like this, her husband's love for her will one day be exhausted.
 It would be better to die when she was young and when her husband still loved him.

 8. Copperfield and Agnes

 David and Agnes lived and studied together when they were young, and they were close friends with deep affection.
 Agnes has always encouraged him and can always guide and promote him to improve and be a better version of himself.
 David needs this spiritual power and has been encouraged by Agnes in difficult situations time and time again.
 He said: His imperfect marriage with Dora was also perfect because of the existence of Agnes.